soundslikeinfo/obsidian-clipper-catalog/README.md

 ## Features

 🔍 Catalog all your clipped articles in one view
-📱 Fully responsive design that works on desktop and mobile 🏷️ Tag-based organization and filtering
+📱 Works on desktop and mobile
+🏷️ Tag-based organization and filtering
 🔄 Real-time search and sorting capabilities
 ⚡ Command palette integration
 🎨 Clean, modern UI with theme integration
 📂 Advanced directory filtering options

 ## Installation